 In order to persuade people that rural is getting a bad deal, we have to take from time to time, a cross service overview and show the global picture whilst also representing the individual case.
 As an illustration, it would be impossible to achieve a sizeable grouping of MPs coming together to argue an individual service case.
-The RSN works with all service providers and this strengthens our arguments on behalf ofall living and working in rural areas or providing services to those residents/
+The RSN works with all service providers and this strengthens our arguments on behalf of Local Government.